CodyPedersen/tikchunk/README.md

 A Python library for quickly chunking text documents at semantic boundaries while respecting token limits.
 Designed for RAG (Retrieval-Augmented Generation) applications that need to split documents into meaningful, token-constrained segments.

 **Performance**: Extremely performant python-based semantic chunker.
-Chunks the entire NLTK Gutenberg corpus in ~3 seconds on an M1 Mac with max_tokens=512.
+Chunks the entire NLTK Gutenberg corpus in less than 3 seconds on an M1 Mac with max_tokens=512.

 ## Quick Start
 `pip install tikchunk`